Russian diplomats risk EU expulsions over UK attack

 It also promised future EU action on Russian "hybrid" threats, such as propaganda and cyber-attacks.

-Some EU leaders voiced condemnation in even more strident terms.
+Some EU leaders voiced condemnation in even stronger terms.

-"What occurred … was loathsome and reprehensible and we're going to stand right beside the UK," Irish prime minister Leo Varadkar said.
+"What occurred … was loathsome and reprehensible," Irish prime minister Leo Varadkar said.

 EU sceptics

-But behind the scenes, other leaders had resisted blaming Russia in the joint statement, before finally yielding as Thursday's talks overran.
+But behind the scenes, others had resisted blaming Russia in the joint statement, before eventually yielding as Thursday's talks overran.

-Some even questioned the reliability of British intelligence, citing the fiasco of false British intelligence in the Iraq war in 2003, diplomats said.
+Some even questioned the reliability of British intelligence, citing the fiasco of false British information in the Iraq war in 2003, diplomats said.

 The EU sceptics included Austria, Belgium, Luxembourg, and Finland as well as Cyprus, Greece, and Italy in the south, sources said.
 Bulgaria, the Czech Republic, and Hungary also voiced doubt.